sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 * Browser where the issue is observed (e.g. Firefox, Chrome, IE)
 * Describe the problem.
 The more information you provide, the faster we can respond.

-The more information you give, the quicker we can respond.

 = What does this plugin do? =
 This WordPress cookie plugin will:

-* Add a cookie banner to the top/bottom of all pages on your website, notifying the visitor that you have a clearly defined privacy and cookie policy.
+* Add a cookie banner to the top/bottom of all pages on your website, notifying visitors that you have a clearly defined privacy and cookie policy.
 * Allow you to record which cookies your site uses and neatly display a list of these cookies.
 You can add this list to your Privacy Policy page or Cookie Policy page using a shortcode.
 Note: If you connect your site to the CookieYes web app, you have to replace the shortcode with an HTML code.

-= Do visitors now have to accept/refuse cookies in order to use websites? = No. Only the ‘Necessary’ cookies will be loaded until the user gives consent.
+= Do visitors now have to accept/refuse cookies in order to use websites? = No, Only the ‘Necessary’ cookies will be loaded until the user gives consent.

 = Does this plugin stop cookies from being stored? = Visitors can reject the category of cookies they don't want to be installed.
 In such cases, all cookies in that category will be blocked for the user.